Barbara Rosenkranz: Views on the European Union

 Barbara Rosenkranz is critical of the European Union.
 She advocates a decentralized Europe and nation states.
-She also advocates the reintroduction of border controls.
+She also advocates reintroducing border controls.

-Views on national socialism
+Views on Nazism

-Rosenkranz' husband, Horst Rosenkranz is a publisher of far right material and was formerly a member of the now-banned National Democratic Party (NDP), a far right party, and the question of whether she shares her husband's beliefs has caused some controversy.
+Rosenkranz's husband, Horst Rosenkranz, is a publisher of far right material and was formerly a member of the now-banned National Democratic Party (NDP), a far-right party and the question of whether she shares her husband's beliefs has caused some controversy.
 Some Austrian media have referred to Rosenkranz as "Reich Mother".

-In 1995 Rosenkranz brought a defamation case against the publicist Hans-Henning Scharsach for referring to her as an example of a "Kellernazi", that is, a closet sympathizer of National Socialist beliefs.
+In 1995, Rosenkranz brought a defamation case against the publicist Hans-Henning Scharsach for referring to her as an example of a "Kellernazi", that is, a closet sympathizer of National Socialist beliefs.
 The lawsuit led to a fine against Scharsach's newspaper, "News".
-This decision was criticised by the European Court of Human Rights, however, as a violation of freedom of speech, as they considered it a matter of opinion, and that Rosenkranz's attitude towards the Nazi past was thoroughly ambiguous.
-Key points in this ruling were that she had never distanced herself from her husband's activities in the extreme right, and that in the past had been a vocal public opponent of the Verbotsgesetz 1947 law banning Holocaust denial.
+This decision was criticized by the European Court of Human Rights; however, as a violation of freedom of speech, as they considered it a matter of opinion, and that Rosenkranz's attitude towards the Nazi past was thoroughly ambiguous.
+Key points in this ruling were that she had never distanced herself from her husband's activities in the extreme right and that, in the past had been a vocal public opponent of the Verbotsgesetz 1947 law banning Holocaust denial.
 Both Scharsach and "News" were awarded damages.

 When once asked whether she believed in the existence of gas chambers in the Nazi concentration camps during World War II in an interview with Austrian Radio (ORF), she replied that she has the knowledge of an Austrian "who went to school in Austria between 1964 and 1976 -- so that is my knowledge of history and I have no plan whatsoever to change it".
 As this answer was criticised as being "evasive", she later stated in an interview with Die Presse, that there is no doubt that terrible crimes were committed during the Nazi regime.

-Historian Lothar Höbelt, head of the supporting committee for Rosenkranz, criticized the media of a "manipulating campaign" against her, and argued that some of these statements were several years old or taken out of context.
+Historian Lothar Höbelt, head of the supporting committee for Rosenkranz, criticized the media for a "manipulating campaign" against her and argued that some of these statements were several years old or taken out of context.